Issue at a Glance

 - Canada agreed to end its Class 7 dairy pricing scheme.

-- U.S. dairy products gain access to an additional 3.6 percent of Canada’s dairy market, a move that is even better than terms under TPP.
+- U.S. dairy products gain access to an additional 3.6% of Canada’s dairy market, a move that is even better than terms under the Trans-Pacific Partnership.

 - Canada also agreed to treat wheat imports the same as domestic wheat for grading and pricing, and Mexico and the U.S. agreed that all grading standards for ag products will be non-discriminatory.

-- This is the first FTA for the U.S. that includes measures that address cooperation, information sharing, and other trade rules related to biotechnology and gene editing.
+- This is the first free trade agreement for the U.S. that addresses cooperation, information sharing and other trade rules related to biotechnology and gene editing.